ZakariaAlz/Image-Captioning-Project/README.md

 Example: 🐈 A cat sitting on a couch.

 ### 🤝 Contributors
- 👨‍💻 Zakaria ALIZOUAOUI: Model development and evaluation.
- 🔍 Yacine BABACI: Dataset preprocessing and pipeline optimization.
+ 👨‍💻 Zakaria ALIZOUAOUI: Model development and evaluation. <br> 🔍 Yacine BABACI: Dataset preprocessing and pipeline optimization. <br>
- 📊 Ali MAHDJOUB: Integration and visualizations.
+ 📊 Ali MAHDJOUB: Integration and visualizations. <br>

 ##📜 License
  This project is licensed under the MIT License.